Working to make government more effective

 When could a second referendum on Scottish independence take place?

-The first independence referendum took place three years and four months after the SNP won a majority for independence.
+The first independence referendum took place three years and four months after the SNP won a majority in the 2011 Scottish Parliament election.

 Path to the first Scottish independence referendum